Shervanator/feeling_lucky/README.md

 This gem will make spelling methods correctly a thing of the past.
 We are truly in the future now!

+I highly recommend this gem for production enviroments, why should a spelling mistake avoid users from using your app?

 ## Installation

 Add this line to your application's Gemfile: